vectara/vectara-docs/www/docs/api-reference/search-apis/reranking.md

 Marginal Relevance (MMR) reranker, or User Defined Function reranker, it performs the following steps:

+1. Applies score cutoff, if specified.
-1. Reranks all input results based on the selected reranker.
+2. Reranks all input results based on the selected reranker.
-2. Eliminates results that return null scores.
+3. Eliminates results that return null scores.
-3. Sorts the reranked results based on their new scores.
+4. Sorts the reranked results based on their new scores.
-4. Returns the top *N* results, where *N* is the value specified by this limit.
+5. Returns the top *N* results, where *N* is the value specified by this limit.

 Imagine a scenario where you want to limit the output of results to a reranker, whether a single reranker, or within rerankers that are in a chain.
 For